 - Legalizing recreational marijuana will create an ideal tax base for the purpose of funding water quality improvement projects.
 We’ve coined the movement Green For Blue.

-Tourism currently pumps $189,000,000,000 (billion) into the Florida economy.
+Tourism currently pumps $89,000,000,000 (billion) into the Florida economy per year.
 Legalizing recreational marijuana will be a boon to tourism.
 Last year 126 million tourists came to our shores – adding recreational cannabis to the draw will increase the number of visitors even more!
 Not only will this increase existing tourist-based tax revenue, but present an opportunity to fund water quality improvement projects across the state.
 The new tax revenue distribution could offset impacts from an increase in visitors to Florida.

 Rainy days and hurricanes can impact tourism – but those are temporary.
 What has a greater and longer lasting impact are red tides, algae outbreaks, beach closures, springs quality, and overall water health.